mongodb/terraform-provider-mongodbatlas/examples/mongodbatlas_advanced_cluster/version-upgrade-with-pinned-fcv/README.md

 **4\.
 Destroy the resources.**

-Once you are finished your testing, ensure you destroy the resources to avoid unnecessary Atlas charges.
+Once you finished your testing, ensure you destroy the resources to avoid unnecessary Atlas charges.

 ``` bash
 $ terraform destroy